onefact/handbook.payless.health/pages/index.md

 description: How to navigate your health care and pay less for the help you need.
 ---

-Welcome to the Payless Health Help Page!
+Welcome to the Payless Health Help Pages!
 Here are a set of resources for anyone to learn how to navigate health care systems and insurance.

 [View the first help page](/finding-a-therapist) {% .primary %}